SCF-org/scf/README.md

 ### Requirements for Automatic SSL

-1. **Route53 Hosted Zone**: Your domain must be registered in Route53
+1. **Route53 Hosted Zone**: Your domain must be registered in Route53 (or will be created automatically)
 2. **AWS Permissions**: ACM and Route53 permissions required (see below)
 3. **Time**: First deployment takes 5-30 minutes for certificate validation
 4. **Region**: Certificate is automatically created in us-east-1 (CloudFront requirement)

+**Note**: If a hosted zone doesn't exist for your domain, scf-deploy will automatically create one.
+You'll need to update your domain's nameservers at your registrar to point to the Route53 nameservers (displayed after creation).

 ### Certificate Reuse